If you want help from Equifax, there are strings attached

 But even in that case, Equifax is not offering the credit monitoring service until next week at the earliest.
 Monday is the first day you can sign up.

-You give up your right to sue Equifax.
-If you get the credit monitoring service, you must agree to submit any complaints against Equifax to arbitration.
-You can't sue on your own behalf, and you can't join a class-action case or benefit from any class-action settlement that Equifax agrees to.
+You are giving up some of your rights to sue.
+If you get the credit monitoring, you must agree to submit any complaints against Equifax's monitoring service, TrustedID, to arbitration.
+You can't sue on your own behalf, and you can't join a class-action case or benefit from any class-action settlement.

+However, Alex Southwell, a privacy lawyer at Gibson Dunn and a former federal prosecutor in New York, said that could still leave room for people to sue Equifax over the original hack, even if they can't sue over the credit monitoring.

 Related: The biggest data breaches ever